Charlietzu/plague-spotter/README.md

 # PLAGUE-SPOTTER by PREMAP

 This repository contains a application that provides a COVID-19 data visualizer by country.
-It was made using React and makes requests for a third-party API and a JSON file that contains all the data to be manipulated. <br />
+It was made using React and Google Maps React and makes requests for a third-party API and a JSON file that contains all the data to be manipulated. <br />

 We plan to implement some improvements, like populational density and CO2 emition data, and show relational graphics using these data.